PatrickBD/Kaggle_Competitions/README.md

 I used this with some voting ensembling between model variations for my final score.

 The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/plant-seedlings-classification

+# Turkey_Sound_Signature

+*In this competition you are tasked with finding the turkey sound signature from pre-extracted audio features.*

+A small quick playground competition that got to rank 5 without too much effort.
+Won some Kaggle swag from it too.

+The Kaggle competition and related dataset can be found here: https://www.kaggle.com/c/dont-call-me-turkey